Centering Prayer - A simple method with deep results...

 Subscribe to the Newsletter

-Register Now for our United in Spirit Retreat
+United in Spirit

-The Peace and Spirituality Center, Bellevue
+The Peace and Spirituality Center, St. Mary on the Lake, Bellevue.

 Zoom Prayer Groups